tenebris2009/Flashcard.io/README.md

 3. Start creating your study decks!

 ## **📝 License**
-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [License] file for details.